Bannow

 Bannow is a village and civil parish lying east of Bannow Bay on the southwest coast of County Wexford, Ireland.
+The main settlement in the parish is the village of Carrig-on-Bannow (or Carrig).

-In modern times the main settlement is the village of Carrig-on-Bannow (or Carrig).
-In Norman times there was a borough called Bannow on Bannow Island at the mouth of the Bay.
-This town has since disappeared, probably due to the silting up of the natural harbour channels in the 14th century, and the former island is now attached to the rest of the parish.
+While, in modern times, the main settlement is at Carrig-on-Bannow, in Norman times there was a borough called Bannow on Bannow Island at the mouth of the bay.
+This town has since disappeared, possibly due to the silting up of the natural harbour channels in the 14th century, and the former island is now attached to the rest of the parish.

 History

 It is believed that the Vikings had a strong early presence in the area, due to the survival of numerous Norse place-names in the locality.
 The Norman conquest of Ireland began in Bannow Bay in 1169, when three ships commanded by Robert Fitz-Stephen arrived at the behest of Diarmait MacMurrough to support his claim to the Kingdom of Leinster.

 Another group of Normans under Raymond le Gros landed the following year on the far side of Bannow Bay, on the Hook Peninsula at Baginbun, which was then called Dún Domhnaill.
-There was a small promontory fort there, easy for the Normans to defend and thereby ensure a safe landing.
+There was a small promontory fort there, used by the Normans for defence and thereby ensure a safe landing.

 At Bannow Island, the ruins can still be seen of the 13th-century Norman Romanesque parish church of St Mary, originally impropriated to the monks of Canterbury.
 It consists of a nave and chancel.
 Another famous Norman soldier and officer who landed in the first invasion was Meiler Fitzhenry, whose son adopted his father's name, and thus began the Meyler family of County Wexford, who later were prominent in the Wexford Rebellion of 1798.

 Bannow Borough was a borough constituency returning two members to the Parliament of Ireland until the Act of Union 1800 disenfranchised it.
 It was a pocket borough with the same proprietor and electors as Clonmines Borough, another rotten borough for the deserted town of Clonmines at the northern limit of Bannow Bay.
 The most prominent local landlords in Bannow from the late 17th century were the Boyse family, who lived at Bannow House.
 The last member of the Boyse family left the area in 1948.

 During the Irish Rebellion of 1798, the fleeing loyalist garrison of the town of Wexford crossed the nearby Scar at Barrystown on their way to Duncannon Fort.
 In the late 19th century, the area was heavily involved in the Land Wars.